pratikjagrut/go-tutorial/18_channels/README.md

 ```
 Data flow in the direction of this `<-` operator.

-By default, sends and receives block until the other side is ready.
+By default, send and receive is block until the other side is ready.
 This allows goroutines to synchronize without explicit locks or condition variables.

 Below is a simple example of send and receive data through a channel where it will block execution until the channel receives values(here 2 sec).